Reviews You Can Rely On

 Our Verdict

 The Pint by Onewheel is an absolute blast to ride and packs a surprising amount of power at a pint-sized price.
 This smaller and more compact self-balancing monowheel skateboard is a little slower than the original with a reduced range but is still quite fast and handles rougher roads, and even light off-roading, like a champ.
 The Pint is our top recommendation for someone who wants the unique experience of riding this style of board without breaking the bank.
-Get the scoop on how it stands up to the competition in our review of the best electric skateboards.
+Get the scoop on how it stands up to the competition in our review of electric skateboards.

 REASONS TO BUY